 To install a lace front using a wig grip, follow these simple steps:

 Step 1: Once you have prepared your hair as described above, put a stocking cap over the braids, twists, or cornrows to create s nice smooth surface.
 You can secure the cap to prevent movement using styling gel or hairspray and a cold blow-dry.

-Step 2: Place the lace front wig around the hairline, making sure that it lands behind the ears.
+Step 2: Place the lace front wig around the hairline, ensuring it lands behind the ears.
 You can use the Velcro straps it comes with to secure it around your head.

-Step 3: Now, place the unit on top of the wig grip beginning with the front of your head.
-It is important to make sure that the edge of the wig matches up with the edge of the wig grip.
+Step 3: Now, place the unit on top of the wig grip, beginning with the front of your head.
+It is important to ensure that the wig's edge matches up with the edge of the wig grip.

-Step 4: Pull your hair into the desired location so that the wig sits in a comfortable position before clipping the hair on either side of your face.
+Step 4: Pull your hair into the desired location so that the wig is comfortable before clipping the hair on either side of your face.